AdobeDocs/campaign-classic.en/help/production/using/introduction.md

 >[!NOTE]
 >
->For hosted instances, you must coordinate with your Adobe Administrator.
+>For hosted/managed services instances, you must coordinate with your Adobe Administrator.
 >For on-premise instances, you can get assistance from Adobe Consultants.

 The upgrade must be applied to all servers where Adobe Campaign is installed.